dortania/OpenCore-Install-Guide/post-install/audio.md

 So for this example, we'll assume your codec is ALC1220.
 To verify yours, you have a couple options:

 * Checking motherboard's spec page and manual
-* Check DeviceManager in Windows
+* Check Device Manager in Windows
 * Run `cat` in terminal on Linux
    * `cat /proc/asound/card0/codec#0 | less`